AmpliconSuite/AmpliconArchitect/README.md

 ### Recent updates:

+### March 2026 update
+- `1.5.r6` adds bugfixes for some `GRCh38_viral` ref amplicons having a graph decomposition source node at contig position 0, resulting in a MOSEK graph optimization solve failure and subsequent cycle decomposition crash.

 ### February 2026 update
 - `1.5.r5` refactors `amplified_intervals.py` to gain a modest speedup on high coverage samples and allows single-end reads to contribute to support counts from externally provided SV VCFs.